-In this post I want to focus on an aspect of organizational change, such as communicating change, highlighting four publications which have proved popular in workshop settings and which have sparked meaningful debate.
-They deliberately are not the most sophisticated or academically prestigious publications in a sub-field.
+In this post I want to focus on communicating organizational change, highlighting four publications which have proved popular in workshop settings sparking meaningful debate.
+They deliberately are not the most sophisticated or academically prestigious publications in this sub-field.

 These are my communicating change choices, I have deliberately left out discourse, rhetoric and framing.
-These choices are illustrative of the work of their respective writers, reflecting the applied nature of this aspect of organizational change.
+The following choices are illustrative of the work of their respective writers, reflecting the applied nature of this aspect of organizational change.

 Morrison, E.W., and F.J.
 Milliken.
 (2000).
 Organizational Silence: A Barrier to Change and Development in a Pluralistic World.
 Academy of Management Review 25 (4): 706-725.